LimHaeryong/PointCloud-Registration-Implementation/README.md

 make
 ```

-## registration
+## Registration

-you need to locate "source.pcd" and "target.pcd" file in the resources directory.
+Before running the executable, make sure that the "source.pcd" and "target.pcd" files are located in the resources directory.

 ```cpp
 ./icp_test